brightbytes/sql-cms/README.md

   - They may not be associated with a Customer.

   - They may be "reused" by any Customer Workflow via the **WorkflowDependency** model.
-Currently, only one reuse mode is supported: merging of Transform Groups.
-When needed, another reuse mode will be introduced wherewith the Shared Workflow is executed in full before the Customer Workflow is executed.
+If more than one Shared Workflow is associated with a given Customer Workflow, the Transform Groups of all Shared Workflows will be merged at execution time.
+Thereafter, at execution time the Transform Groups of the merged Shared Workflows will be executed in succession before the Customer Workflow's Transform Groups are then executed in succession.

 - **Notification**: An association of a Workflow with a User for the purpose of notifying the User whenenever a Run of that Workflow successfully or unsuccessfully completes.